Skip to main content

 3. Tell a story with random elements

 Use the randomness widget to have students tell a story that should include three randomly chosen elements.
-You control how much preparation time they get for this assignment.
+This supports creative writing for students and task-based language learning.

-4. Practice pronunciation with a Hangman game
+4. Practice pronunciation with a Snowman game

-Hangman (or Snowman) is not only a perfect tool for learning new vocabulary, but you also practice pronunciation.
-On the one hand, students learn to pronounce the words they need to find, but also of the letters of the alphabet.
-The way letters like E, G, H, W, X, and Y are pronounced in French differs from many other languages.
+Snowman (= a classic hangman game with a modern twist) is not only a perfect tool for learning new vocabulary, but it also supports pronunciation practice.
+Students learn to pronounce the words they need to find, but also of the letters of the alphabet.

 5. Learn the comparison with a Before & After widget

 In this example, the interactive exercise is a resource that students use during a speaking exercise.
 In the Before & After widget, they see two pictures of the same square in Antwerp, Belgium.
 The square has changed a lot in 10 years.
-Students can explain these changes, practicing the comparative form and past tenses.

 6. Present a short film character

 The short film “Flatlife” depicts the lives of four neighbors in an apartment.
 Students observe and analyze one of the characters and then present it to their classmates.
-The assignment includes clear instructions for students, a rubrics evaluation grid, and a bonus assignment.
+This activity supports oral presentation practice through video-based learning and encourages students to develop critical thinking skills in foreign language education.

 💡 This widget was created as part of an earlier blog post with ready-to-use short film lesson plans.
 Check out the other short film activities for language lessons in this folder.